Roger C. Carmel: Later life and death

 Later in his career, Carmel was a frequent voice actor.
 He voiced Smokey Bear in fire safety advertisements and Decepticon deputy leader Cyclonus in the third season of the Transformers animated series (having originated the role in 1986's The Transformers: The Movie and voicing other characters in the series' second season).
 In the television commercials for the Naugles chain of Mexican fast-food restaurants, he played the character of Señor Naugles.

 Carmel was found dead in his Hollywood apartment on November 11, 1986.
+He was 54.
 His death certificate listed hypertrophic cardiomyopathy as the cause.
 Prior to his autopsy, police had speculated a "narcotics overdose".
 He was interred in New Mount Carmel Cemetery in Glendale, Queens, New York City.
 His plot is in the section dedicated to his parents' synagogue, Temple Beth Emeth.